DCU Center

 The DCU Center (originally Centrum in Worcester, formerly Worcester's Centrum Centre and commonly Worcester Centrum) is an indoor arena and convention center complex in downtown Worcester, Massachusetts.
 The facility hosts a variety of events, including concerts, sporting events, family shows, conventions, trade-shows and meetings.
-It is owned by the City of Worcester and managed by SMG, a private management firm for public assembly facilities.
+It is owned by the City of Worcester and managed by ASM Global, a private management firm for public assembly facilities.

 Ten-year naming rights were purchased in 2004 by Digital Federal Credit Union (DCU) and went into effect January 2005.
-DCU's naming rights were later extended to 2025.
+DCU's naming rights were later extended to 2027.

 History

 The Centrum, or officially Centrum in Worcester as it was then known, opened in September 1982 after years of construction delays, with a capacity of roughly 12,000.
 The first performance on September 1, 1982, was a free concert sponsored by The City of Worcester with Mayor Sara Robertson acting as Master of Ceremonies with the New England Symphony Orchestra performing.
 The first paid opening event was a Frank Sinatra concert on September 2, 1982.
 The arena was expanded to 14,800 seats in 1989 with the addition of the 300-level balconies.
 The convention center addition was completed along with a renovation of arena infrastructure in 1997.
 This upgrade resulted in the facility's name change to Worcester's Centrum Centre.
 The venue received further updates with the DCU naming rights purchase, including new signage both inside and outside the facility, and a new center-hung video scoreboard for the arena bowl.
+In the summer of 2023, all arena seats were replaced.